-I see two main reasons for vitamin A deficiencies:
+I see two possible reasons for vitamin A deficiencies although it’s rare:

 1) Low fat and fat-free diets: That egg white omelet, skim milk, and butter-less toast are at the center of this problem.
 You see, the fat soluble vitamins (like vitamin A, but also vitamins D, E, and K) are found in the FAT, and when you eat low-fat, you lose these hormone, thyroid and metabolism stimulating nutrients!

 2) Saturated fat avoiding diets.
 When Americans were led astray by the mainstream media to DITCH saturated fat (ie. butter, lard, and coconut oil) for polyunsaturated fat (ie. butter for vegetable oils), our nutrition really suffered.
 Foods containing saturated fat (like egg yolks, butter, cream, whole milk) are naturally high in vitamin A, where as vegetable oils and margarine are not.
 Catch up on the how polyunsaturated fats contribute to disease and speed the aging process here.

 Sources of Real Vitamin A (retinol- animal source)

 Vitamin A is a fat soluble vitamin, so excess vitamin A is stored in the body and not excreted.
 This means taking high dosages can put you at risk of vitamin A toxicity (from multivitamins or specific vitamin formulas).
 That's why I only recommend food sources of vitamin A, because by eating whole foods, it’s a lot more difficult to get too much.

 The first line of defense against disease like hypothyroidism should be a good nutritional foundation!